Wolfdv1/ytm-better-captions/README.md

-### A lightweight self contained addon that allows for settings to be set for closed captions/subtitles on m.youtube.com, as Youtube only presents caption/accessibility options on the desktop site.
+### A lightweight self contained addon that allows for settings to be set for closed captions/subtitles on m.youtube.com, as YouTube only presents caption/accessibility options on the desktop site.
+Designed as an Add-on for Firefox for Android, however supports desktop Firefox also.

 ---